KushalGuraza/Linux-Command-Sheet/README.md

 - cp file1 file2 – copy file1 to file2
 - cp -r dir1 dir2 – copy dir1 to dir2; create dir2 if it doesn't exist
 - mv file1 file2 – rename or move file1 to file2 if file2 is an existing directory, moves file1 into directory file2
+- echo "This is a test" >> output.txt - Appending text to a file
+- cat source.txt >> destination.txt - Appending File Contents
 - ln -s file link – create symbolic link link to file
 - touch file – create or update file
 - cat > file – places standard input into file